 Schools with Broadcast Engineering Programs: How to Choose

-Broadcast engineers record, edit and produce television, radio and Internet broadcasts.
-In 1- and 2-year vocational programs, prospective broadcast engineers and technicians gain knowledge of the broadcast industry along with a set of practical skills with audio and video recording equipment, production software and relevant electronic systems.
+In 1- and 2-year vocational programs, prospective broadcast engineers and technicians gain knowledge of the broadcast industry, along with practical skills in audio and video recording equipment, production software and relevant electronic systems.

 Broadcast engineering and broadcast technology certificate and degree programs are typically found in community colleges and vocational schools that offer up to two years of study in the field.
-According to the U.S. Bureau of Labor Statistics, an associate's degree in broadcast technology is the most commonly required degree for broadcast and sound engineering technicians (www.bls.gov).
+An associate's degree in broadcast technology is the most commonly required degree for broadcast and sound engineering technicians.
+Some considerations for choosing a program include:

-Candidates may also wish to seek programs that offer school-sponsored internships with local television and radio stations.
-Internships can provide valuable professional experience and industry connections.
-Ample access to well-equipped studios, computer labs and updated software is another important consideration for prospective students.
+- Candidates may wish to seek programs that offer school-sponsored internships with local television and radio stations.

-Some broadcast technology and engineering programs qualify the successful candidate to obtain professional certification from the Society of Broadcast Engineers (SBE).
-In these programs, the graduating student is eligible for the Certified Broadcast Technologist (CBT) credential, in addition to his or her degree or certificate (www.sbe.org).
+- Some broadcast technology and engineering programs qualify the successful candidate to obtain professional certification from the Society of Broadcast Engineers (SBE).

 Certificate of Achievement in Broadcast Engineering or Technology